pyarmak/entrada-1x-docs/user/docs/curriculum/tracks.md

 #Curriculum Tracks
 Curriculum Tracks can be used to create specializations or concentrations within programs or to show a course’s language of instruction.
 After tracks are created, courses can be assigned to them from the course setup page.
+Currently this tool functions as a way to collect information but does not interact with any other feature in Entrada.

 **Adding courses to a curriculum track** is done via individual course setup pages.
 Please see the the Courses help section for more information.